dwitka/tsp_solver/README.md

 	runs the program

 TSPMap.py:<br />
-	The algorithm focuses on preventing lines from crossing\n and by focusing on reducing total calculations.
-This is done \n by using various geometric functions.
+	The algorithm focuses on preventing lines from crossing and <br /> by focusing on reducing total calculations.
+This is done <br /> by using various geometric functions.

 tspturtle.py:<br />
 	Uses turtle to display the output graphically.